pygame-community/pygame-ce/docs/reST/ref/transform.rst

    .. ## pygame.transform.grayscale ##

+.. function:: solid_overlay

+   | :sl:`grayscale a surface`
+   | :sg:`grayscale(surface, color, dest_surface=None) -> Surface`

+   Returns a new version of the original surface with all non transparent pixels set to the color provided.

+   An optional destination surface can be passed which is faster than creating a new Surface.
+This destination surface must have the same dimensions (width, height) and depth as the source Surface.

+   :param pygame.Surface surf: The target surface.

+   :param pygame.Color color: Color which all non transparent within the target surface must be set to.

+   :param dest_surface: Optional destination surface to which the changes will be applied.
+   :type dest_surf: pygame.Surface or None

+   .. versionadded:: 2.3.1

+   .. ## pygame.transform.grayscale ##

 .. function:: threshold

    | :sl:`finds which, and how many pixels in a surface are within a threshold of a 'search_color' or a 'search_surf'.`